Strategic Plan for the College of Education and Allied Professions

 CORE VALUES: (WHAT GUIDES AND INSPIRES US)

-- Excellence in teaching and learning.
+- Excellence in teaching, learning, and leadership.

-- Excellence in scholarship and productive research.
+- Excellence in scholarship and applied research.

 - Sensitivity, respect, and responsiveness to diversity.